home-assistant/addons/almond/README.md

 into a smart speaker.
 It supports playing music, controlling your IoT, checking the weather, and other simple questions.

-To use Almond, you should connect a microphone and speaker to the device where Home Assistant is installed.
+To use Almond as a voice assistant, you should connect a microphone and speaker to the device where Home Assistant is installed.

 **Note**: since version 2.0.0 of the add-on, the use of the separate